 Lower Boardwalk Level, Eagle St Pier, 45 Eagle St, Brisbane

-Our review of the high tea at Passiontree Velvet
+View our review of the high tea at Bacchus

 Room with Roses

-Discover why this establishment was recently named one of the top five places to take high tea in Australia by Vogue Living.
+Be transported back in time when you take high tea at Brisbane’s Room with Roses.
 Situated in the iconic heritage listed Brisbane Arcade, this high tea is truly an experience of the senses.

 Our Mother’s Day Gold Coast top picks: